 Yarrawonga's major natural attraction is Lake Mulwala which was formed by the building of a weir across the Murray River in the 1930s.
 The resulting 23 kilometre long lake is a popular location for boating, fishing and swimming.
 A number of tourist operators offer cruises on the lake and river for visitors.

-Yarrawonga is a popular holiday destination, well known for its warm and stable climate and the array of festivals held in the area throughout the year.
+Yarrawonga is a renowned holiday destination, well regarded for its warm and stable climate and the array of festivals held in the area throughout the year.
 The main shopping strip is located along Belmore Street, with attractive parks and gardens located at the northern end which front onto Lake Mulwala.